 DS functions on a need-to-know basis when it comes to disclosures: DS releases the minimum amount of information necessary in order to facilitate your accommodation requests.
 When you make a request through DS, you permit DS to disclose to your faculty that you have a condition which qualifies you to receive accommodations.
 We do not disclose the nature of your disability unless you provide explicit permission to do so.
 At times, DS may recommend that you share more information regarding your disability with your faculty and staff, so they can better understand how to help you achieve equal access.
 However, it is purely up to you if you wish to disclose your qualifying condition(s).
 DS is committed to ensuring that all information regarding a student's disability is kept in accordance with state and federal laws.
 When you apply for services through DS, no one except the DS staff has automatic access to your records.
 The DS staff is a part of the Division of Student Affairs on the Klamath Falls campus, and part of Student Services on the Portland-Metro campus and work very closely with other staff to make sure student accommodations are implemented effectively.
-As a result, Student Affairs/Student Services staff are considered part of the DS team, and pertinent student information may be disclosed to Student Affairs/Student Services staff beyond the need-to-know basis with faculty and staff outside of Student Affairs/Student Services.
+As a result, Student Affairs/Student Services staff are considered part of the DS team, and pertinent student information may be disclosed to Student Affairs/Student Services.